 Are you playing in contaminated waste?

 3. Big Question: How does this happen?

 Process 1: Meander amplitude (wiggling) increases:

 o Deposition at point bars and erosion at cut banks

 Process 4: Cut-offs occur when stream gets out of its banks (animation):

-Sidebar Question for Scientists: how do you explain “entrenched meanders”?
+Sidebar Question for Those that like Fluvial Stuff: how do you explain “entrenched meanders”?